Privacy Policy

 Processing your admission ticket, purchase or donation

-When you buy an admission ticket, book for an event, make a purchase, or make a donation, you are entering into a contract with us.
+When you buy an admission ticket, book for an event, make a purchase, make a donation, become a Friend or Patron, you are entering into a contract with us.
 In order to perform this contract we need to process and store your data.
 For example, we may need to contact you by email or telephone in the case of cancellation of an event, or in the case of problems with your payment.

 If you choose to include Gift Aid with a donation to us, then we will also ask for your address and UK taxpayer status as this information is required by law.
-Information associated with Gift Aid declarations must be retained for 7 years.
+Information associated with Gift Aid declarations must be retained for 6 years as required by HMRC.
 This information will be shared with HMRC for tax regulation purposes and may also be shared with the Fundraising Regulator and the Charity Commission in the event of an enquiry.

 We may use your data to understand more about our visitors – for example, analysing what types of tickets people purchase, mapping the postcodes of our visitors, understanding those people who are more likely to donate to us and grouping our data into different segments in order to help understand who is engaging with our work.
 We may use this information to generate insight reports which can be shared with our funders and supporters – these reports will not include personal data.